ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 This config consists of a list of RegExpTree nodes.
 Each node has following structure:

 - **regexp** means the regular expression of this node.
 - **user defined attributions** is a list of dictionary attributions defined in the dictionary structure.
 In this case, we have two attributions: `name` and `version`.
-The first nodes have the both attributions.
-The second node only have `name` attribution, because the `version` is defined in the children nodes.
+The first nodes have both attributions.
+The second node only has `name` attribution, because the `version` is defined in the children nodes.
   - The value of an attribution could contain a **back reference** which refers to a capture group of the matched regular expression.
 Reference number ranges from 1 to 9 and writes as `$1` or `\1`.
 During the query execution, the back reference in the value will be replaced by the matched capture group.
 - **children nodes** is the secondary layer of the RegExpTree nodes, which also contains a list of RegExpTree nodes.
 If a string matches a regexp node in the first layer, the dictionary will check if the string matches the children nodes of it.
 If it matches, we assign the attributions of the matching nodes.
-If two or more nodes define the same attribution, chilren nodes have more priority.
+If two or more nodes define the same attribution, children nodes have more priority.
   - the name of **children nodes** in yaml files can be arbitrary.

 Due to the specialty of Regexp Tree dictionary, we only allow functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull`.